tmenguy/ha-solcast-solar/README.md

 ## Key Solcast concepts

-Solcast will produce a forecast of solar PV generation for today, tomorrow, the day after (day 3), ... up to day 7.
-Each of these forecasts is stored by the integration in a separate sensor, with the value being the total predicted solar generation for each day.
+Solcast will produce a forecast of solar PV generation from today through seven days into the future.
+Each of these day forecasts are exposed by the integration as a separate sensor, with the value being the total predicted solar generation for each day.

-Separate sensors are also available that retrieve or calculate the expected peak generation power, peak generation time, and various forecasts of next hour, 30 minutes, and more.
+Separate sensors are also available that contain the expected peak generation power, peak generation time, and various forecasts of next hour, 30 minutes, and more.

-If multiple arrays exist on different roof orientations, these can be configured in Solcast as separate 'sites' with differing azimuth, tilt and generation, to a maximum of two sites for a free hobbyist account.
-These sites are combined in the integration sensors.
+If multiple arrays exist on different roof orientations, these can be configured in Solcast as separate 'sites' with differing azimuth, tilt and peak generation, to a maximum of two sites for a free hobbyist account.
+These sites are combined to form the integration sensor values.

-Three solar PV generation estimates are produced by Solcast for every half hour period of all days available.
+Three solar generation estimates are produced by Solcast for every half hour period of all forecasted days.

-- 'central' or 50% or most likely to occur PV forecast is exposed as the `forecast` by the integration.
+* 'central' or 50% or most likely to occur forecast is exposed as the `forecast` by the integration.
-- '10%' or 1 in 10 'worst case' PV forecast assuming more cloud coverage and is exposed as `forecast10`.
+* '10%' or 1 in 10 'worst case' forecast assuming more cloud coverage than expected, exposed as `forecast10`.
-- '90%' or 1 in 10 'best case' PV forecast assuming less cloud coverage and is exposed as `forecast90`.
+* '90%' or 1 in 10 'best case' forecast assuming less cloud coverage than expected, exposed as `forecast90`.

 The detail of these different forecast estimates can be found in sensor attributes, which contain both 30-minute daily intervals, and calculated hourly intervals across the day.
-Separate attributes sum the available estimates.
+Separate attributes sum the available estimates or break things down by site.

+The Energy dashboard in Home Assistant is populated with a specific data structure that is provided by the integration.
+(This does not come from sensor data.)
+Manipulation of forecasted values to account for shading is possible by setting dampening factors for hourly or half-hourly periods, and a "hard limit" may be set for over-sized solar arrays where expected generation cannot exceed an inverter maximum rating.
+These two mechanisms are the only ways to manipulate the data.

+Historical forecast data is retained by the integration for up to two years, and this is stored in an integration data file.
+Forecast history is not stored as Home Assistant statistics.

 ## Solcast requirements